Skip to content

 touch Container.s.sol

-By convention, scripts should end with s.sol, and have a name similar to the script that it relates to.
-In this case, we are deploying the Container smart contract, so we have named the script Container.s.sol, though it's not the end of the world if you use some other suitable or more descriptive name.
+By convention, scripts should end with s.sol and have a name similar to the script they relate to.
+In this case, we are deploying the Container smart contract, so we have named the script Container.s.sol, though it's not the end of the world if you use a more suitable or descriptive name.

 In this script, add: